 Emma Stone and SNL Show Us How Mary Could Have Responded on Christmas

-by Advent and Christmas, Mary - The Blessed Mother
+by Christmas, Mary - The Blessed Mother

 On rare occasions, Saturday Night Live teaches us important lessons through the use of comedy.
 Earlier this month Emma Stone played the role of Mary in a Nativity scene.